soulehshaikh99/create-react-electron-app/README.md

 }
 ```

-8) Add electron-dev, preelectron-pack and electron-pack scripts.
-Make sure your scripts section in package.json looks like this:
+**8) Add electron-dev, preelectron-pack and electron-pack scripts.
+Make sure your scripts section in package.json looks like this**

 ```json
 "scripts": {